snok/asgi-correlation-id/README.md

 ## Exception handling

-By default, the `X-Request-ID` and `Access-Control-Expose-Headers` response headers will be included in all responses from the server, *except* in the case of unhandled server errors.
+By default, the `X-Request-ID` response header will be included in all responses from the server, *except* in the case of unhandled server errors.
 If you wish to include request IDs in the case of a `500` error you can add a custom exception handler.

 Here are some simple examples to help you get started.
 See each framework's documentation for more info.